 Conflict of Interest

-The authors must provide a statement of disclosure of conflict of interest, e.g. regarding financial relationship or payment in connection with publication in the German Journal of Sports Medicine.
+The authors must provide a statement of disclosure of conflict of interest, e.g. regarding financial relationship or payment but also other conflicts of interests in connection with publication in the German Journal of Sports Medicine according to ICMJE recommendations

 In the submission system “Editorial Manager”, the corresponding author signs before submission a digital form for himself and all corresponding authors, that these principles are accepted.

 Editors, editorial staff and reviewers are mandated to disclose possible conflicts of interest in handling submissions.
 In case of uncertainty, other editors, reviewers and staff should be involved.